How to Remove WFDS From Your Credit Report

 Credit Saint has successfully assisted countless clients in removing inaccurate and questionable credit inquiries from their credit reports.

-WFDS is a credit report code that stands for Wells Fargo Dealer Services, a division of Wells Fargo Bank, N.A.
-This financial institution provides indirect auto financing solutions, including loans for new and used vehicles, as well as auto loan refinancing options.
+WFDS stands for Wells Fargo Dealer Services, which is part of Wells Fargo Bank.
+They provide auto financing, including loans for new and used vehicles, as well as auto loan refinancing.

 Why WFDS Appears on Your Credit Report

-The Impact of WFDS Hard Inquiries on Your Credit
+How WFDS Hard Inquiries Affect Your Credit Score

 How Long WFDS Inquiries Stay on Your Credit Report